 Let’s face it: Even with several budgeting apps and software programs on the market, finding a program that fits your unique needs can be challenging.
-Plus, while some programs are free, others can add even more to your pile of monthly bills.
-If you’re trying to save money and utilize your time wisely, the last thing you want is to blow them both on a complicated program that isn’t a good fit.
+Plus, while some programs are free, others are not – adding even more to your pile of monthly bills.
+If you’re trying to save money and use your time wisely, the last thing you want is to blow them both on a complicated program that isn’t a good fit.

-Making a budget spreadsheet in Excel can seem like a daunting task, especially if you haven’t used the program regularly.
+Making a budget spreadsheet in Excel can seem like a daunting task, especially if you don’t use the program regularly.
 Trust me, you don’t need to be an accountant to set up an Excel budget template.
-Whether your budget is simple or complex, this step-by-step guide will teach you how to make a budget in Excel that you can quickly customize to meet your family’s budgeting needs.
+Whether your budget is simple or complex, this step-by-step guide will teach you how to make a budget in Excel that can quickly be customized to meet your family’s budgeting needs.